 Asset-Based Lending in the Invoice Finance industry would usually have the client's sales ledger at the core of the facility.
-It is a contract between the invoice finance company and their client where revolving finance is provided against a 'basket' of assets - accounts receivables, inventory, plant machinery, property, etc.
+It is a contract between the invoice finance company and their client where revolving finance and/or fixed amortising finance is provided against a 'basket' of assets - accounts receivables, inventory, plant machinery, property, etc.